 Many of these improvements are central to Global Volunteers’ Philosophy of Development, and align with our 37-year history of working under the direction of local people to help children reach their full potential.
-Following is a brief description of Global Volunteers’ work toward 10 of the 17 SDGs:
+Following is a brief description of Global Volunteers’ work toward 11 of the individual 17 SDGs:

 Goal #1: End Poverty in all its Forms Everywhere

 Goal 1 calls for an end to poverty worldwide by 2030.
 It aims to ensure social protection for the poor and vulnerable, increase access to basic services, and support people harmed by climate-related extreme events as well as other economic, social and environmental shocks and disasters.